 Will They Respond?

-Have you wondered which of presidents will respond to a greetings request?
+Have you wondered which of the presidents of the United States will respond to a birthday greetings request?
 Check out our comments from readers and other facts on who responds.

 I wrote requesting greetings for my beloved aunt, Annabelle Woodard, who will be 100 on March 4, 2006.
 The response was immediate from President Carter, as well as from Governor Bush in addition to Mayor Rick Crotty of Orange County and Mayor Buddy Dyer of Orlando.
 My aunt, however, has yet to hear from President Bill Clinton, and I’m so disappointed.